 Lull Mattress Review

-On the surface, the 3-layer mattress design with the industry standard (it seems) two-toned cover could at first glance seem unremarkable, but the Lull did a very good job at surprising us with a mattress that should appeal to a wide range of sleepers.
+Although this 3-layer mattress design with the industry standard (it seems) two-toned cover could at first glance seem unremarkable, the Lull did a very good job at surprising us with a mattress that should appeal to a wide range of sleepers.

 Construction and Materials

 The Lull has a pretty standard design that other memory foam mattresses follow, utilizing 3 layers of foam in its construction.
-The Lull measures 10″ and uses all foam, forgoing the use of latex or other materials.
-Personally, we like this as the feel of memory foam provides a more comfortable nights sleep compared to latex, but this is a pretty subjective statement.
-Some people like the feel of all memory foam, others the bounce of latex.
+The Lull mattress measures 10″ and uses all foam, forgoing the use of latex or other materials.

 The Lull is composed of the following layers:

-- A 1.5″ Middle layer – This layer is made up of conventional memory foam and is designed to support the body and provide even weight distribution and spinal alignment.
+- A 1.5″ Transition Layer – This layer is 1.5″ of special foam blend designed to reduce motion transfer and provide support, even weight distribution and spinal alignment without the sinking sensation.

 Firmness & Support